private ear infection treatment in London

 Middle ear infections, or acute otitis media are common, especially amongst children and babies.
 About 80% of children will have had a middle ear infection by 3 years old.
 They are a type of upper respiratory tract infection and can happen after a sore throat or cold.

-These infections cause pain, fever and sometimes discharge if the eardrum bursts, releasing pus into the ear canal.
+These infections cause pain, earache, fever and sometimes discharge if the eardrum bursts, releasing pus into the ear canal.
 Often the pain and symptoms get better after this, and usually the ear drum will heal normally.
 Longer term problems can occur when there is a hole in the ear drum (a “perforation”), or fluid (“glue”) that collects behind the eardrum.
-These problems often require a referral to a hospital ENT specialist.
+These problems often require a referral to a hospital ENT doctor as these problems can cause hearing loss and perforation (hole) can get infected.
+We have close affiliations with trusted ENT Consultants in specialists London and Home Counties hospitals which can help with a referral if required.

 Most acute middle ear infections settle without any ear infection treatment, such as antibiotics.
 Rarely, complications can occur where the infection spreads to the bone behind the ear, causing a condition called mastoiditis.
 This is a medical emergency and any patient with mastoiditis should be seen and assessed in an Accident & Emergency Department.